afuhflynn/javascript_crash_course/lesson2/NOTES.md

 1. Declare a string with your favorite quote (multiline using backticks).
 2. Trim whitespace and convert to lowercase.
 3. Check if the string includes a specific word.
-4. Split a comma-separated list into an array.
+4. Split a comma-separated string list of words into an array.
 5. Extract a substring between two indices.

 ---